Providers

 ℹ️ Note

-Starkli is centric around JSON-RPC, and the JSON-RPC provider is considered canonical.
-Users are strongly recommended to use JSON-RPC.
 There are a few options to obtain access to a JSON-RPC endpoint:

 Once you have a URL to a JSON-RPC endpoint, you can use it via the --rpc <URL> option for commands that expect it.
 For example: